Scrapbook Titles and Sayings, Christmas

 me and my drum / Can it be

--- David Bowie duet with Bing Crosby (Recorded on September 11, 1977 for Bing Crosby's yearly Christmas special.
-Crosby died a month later and the show aired posthumously in December 1977.)
+David Bowie and Bing Crosby, recorded September 11, 1977 for Bing Crosby's yearly Christmas special.
+Crosby died a month later and the show aired posthumously in December 1977.

 • Put a jingle in your bells!!